julian-hecker/heck-animations/README.md

 [See all class documentation](./docs/classes/readme.md) <!-- Create docs/classes.md/ -->

 ## Accessibility
-Supports `prefers-reduced-motion` media query for motion-sensitive users; will disable moving animations, but allows opacity to still be animated.
+Supports `prefers-reduced-motion` media query for motion-sensitive users; will disable animations if their device settings request reduced motion.

 ## Compatability
 Normally, browsers that do not support animations will cause animated components to break.
 By using the `@supports` query, Heck Animations prevents pages from being broken on older browsers.
 If animations (or @supports) are not supported, then elements will display normally and not animate.

 ## License
-Heck Animations is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Heck Animations is licensed under the [MIT license](./LICENSE).